soccertrack/funfacts/README.md

 ### 35. Javascript Binding for C++ library

-Traditionally, library developers wrote code in C++ and utilized tools like node-gyp to build and bind the code into Node.js using addon APIs.
+Traditionally, library developers wrote code in C++ and utilized tools like `node-gyp` to build and bind the code into Node.js using addon APIs.
 However, the landscape is evolving.
-A contemporary approach involves leveraging WebAssembly, as detailed [More info here](https://developer.mozilla.org/en-US/docs/WebAssembly).
+A contemporary approach involves leveraging `WebAssembly`, as detailed [More info here](https://developer.mozilla.org/en-US/docs/WebAssembly).
 With WebAssembly, you're no longer confined to a specific language; you can use a variety of languages such as C/C++, C#, Python, Go, Rust, Java, and Kotlin to write code and compile it into a WebAssembly module.

 ```javascript
 // my-asm.js is created with 'emcc native_code.cpp -o my-asm.js'